top of page

 RULES of ENTRY for CLASSES

-1. Entry forms (including email entries) must be received
+1. Entry forms must be received no later than:

 2. All exhibits must be in place in the show marquee by